 - Go to iCloud.com and login with your Apple ID.

-- Under your Profile’s drop-down menu, select Settings and then Advanced.
+- Under your Profile’s drop-down menu, select Account Settings.

 - Click Restore Files.